 - Some argued it was a publicity stunt, counter to conventional practices of releasing source materials to assist research efforts by others.

 - Others believed it was responsible practice given the potential for abuse and its consequences.

-- Either way, the nine months from first to full release provided OpenAI a head-start to study possible uses of the full model.
+- Either way, the interval provided OpenAI a head-start to study possible uses of the full model.

 SEE RELATED STORIES

 - OpenAI has published the text-generating AI it said was too dangerous to share

 THE VERGE | November 7, 2019 | by James Vincent |‘It’s tricky to convey exactly how good GPT-2’s output is, but the model frequently produces eerily cogent writing that can often give the appearance of intelligence (though that’s not to say what GPT-2 is doing involves anything we’d recognize as cognition).’